Solanasol233/HaltingColt522/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=HaltingColt522&layout=compact&theme=chartreuse-dark&hide_border=true)

-## ⚡ Fun Facts:
-- I'm a proud redhead!
-- When I'm not coding, I love exploring new technologies and challenges.

 ## 📫 How to Reach Me
 - **GitHub:** [HaltingColt522](https://github.com/HaltingColt522)
 ---

 Thanks for stopping by!
 Feel free to check out my repositories and leave a star if you find them interesting.